-1-3 hours CT 2801,2,3 Communication/Media/Theatre Practicum
+CT 2801,2,3 1-3 hours Communication/Media/Radio/Television/

+Theatre Practicum

 A course designed to give interested students the opportunity to work in a controlled environment.
-The course provides experience and training in communications, media, or theatre arts under the direct supervision of an instructor.
+The course provides experience and training in communications, media, radio, television or theatre arts under the direct supervision of an instructor.